 How to: tap on the map to activate the crosshair, move it to on the spot where you want to add the marker and press “?”.
 Tap on the Marker button, add the relevant info, and then save.
 To share a marker on social, go in Menu>Marker, select one or more markers, tap on the sharing button and then choose your social.

 How to: tap on the map to activate the crosshair, move it to the spot where you want to add the Community Edit and press “?”.
 Tap on Add, select the object category, and then add all the relevant info.
+To add an ActiveCaptain Community POIs visit this link and log in with your Garmin or Navionics account.

 Fishing Ranges – Locate fishing spots at a glance with multiple depth ranges